Department of Consumer Affairs, Board of Occupational Therapy

 Q. Do we need to continue to be certified by NBCOT in order to renew our license?

-Q. Now that I'm licensed/certified, what letters do I put after my signature?
+Q. Now that I'm licensed, what letters do I put after my signature?

-A. OTPA section 2570.18 lists all the abbreviations you may use once you are licensed/certified.
-However, keep in mind that NBCOT owns the trademarks OTR and COTA.
+A. OTPA section 2570.18 lists all the abbreviations and titles you may use once you are licensed.
+NBCOT owns the trademarks "OCCUPATIONAL THERAPIST REGISTERED OTR" and "CERTIFIED OCCUPATIONAL THERAPY ASSISTANT COTA."
+If you wish to use the trademarks, contact NBCOT.

-Q. I am going to place my license/certificate in inactive status.
+Q. I am going to place my license in inactive status.
 How do I reactivate it?

-A. To reactive your license/certificate you must submit the active renewal fee.
+A. To reactive your license you must submit the active renewal fee.
 You must also certify that you have completed the equivalent of one renewal period of continuing competency.